maxence-charriere/go-app/docs/web/documents/components.md

-# Components
+## What is a component?

-Components are customizable, independent, and reusable UI elements.
-They allow your UI to be split into independent and reusable pieces.
+A component is a customizable, independent, and reusable UI element that allows your UI to be split into independent and reusable pieces.

 ## Create